jpmml/jpmml-evaluator/README.md

 # Additional information #

-JPMML-Evaluator is developed and maintained by Openscoring Ltd, Estonia.
+JPMML-Evaluator is developed and maintained by Openscoring OÜ, Estonia.

 Interested in using [Java PMML API](https://github.com/jpmml) software in your company?
 Please contact [info@openscoring.io](mailto:info@openscoring.io)